The high value of data collection

 71% of sites/apps did not offer an accessible means for deleting account information.

-The project did find examples of good practice, with some websites and apps providing effective protective controls, such as parental dashboards, and pre-set avatars and/or usernames to prevent children inadvertently sharing their own personal information.
+The project did find examples of good practice, with some websites and apps providing effective protective controls, such as parental dashboards, and pre-set avatars and/or usernames to prevent children from inadvertently sharing their own personal information.

 Although a number of sites and apps were helping to protect children’s personal information overall the picture was worrying.

-Now of course ethically and legally in the UK and many places in the world parents are encouraged to always to act in the best interests of their children.
+Now of course ethically and legally in the UK and many places in the world parents are encouraged to always act in the best interests of their children.
 It may well be in their children’s best interests to feel part of a wider family or social grouping in the way that careful image sharing online would imply.

 Or put it another way, if parents posted inappropriate images or were careless about the places where they posted them and the information they linked to them, the question of the child giving or not giving consent would hardly come up.

-However, in my mind there is no question that once a child reached a certain level of understanding of the issues involved and definitely when they reached the age of 18 – they would have a moral and probably also a legal right to override their parents’ wishes and insist that no images of themselves should be posted online without their consent.
+However, in my mind, there is no question that once a child reached a certain level of understanding of the issues involved and definitely when they reached the age of 18 – they would have a moral and probably also a legal right to override their parents’ wishes and insist that no images of themselves should be posted online without their consent.

 They could probably insist that any that were already up had to be taken down.
 Having said that, I would hate to be the social media platform that found itself in the middle of a family dispute of that kind.